 Explore remote technologies that will help you work smarter, not harder.
 View the full project here.

 For many of us, Zoom fatigue and dread over video conferences has started to creep in.
 While remote meetings are and will continue to be a necessary method to connect with your clients, you can easily take your presentation to the next level.
-One platform that has gained significant traction during these past few months are 3D or Virtual Showrooms.
+One platform that has gained significant traction during these past few months are 3D or Virtual Showrooms for business.
 So many businesses that relied on physical showrooms were forced to close down their locations to do their part in reducing the spread of COVID-19.
 With 3D showrooms, industries like interior design or even contract furniture can simply upload their renderings to a VR viewer platform and share the experience with their clients.
 Not only does this provide them a solution to showcase their designs and products during this season, but it also allows them to present and share them with their clients regardless of location.

 7. Stay Open to New Ideas